Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 - U6 – Recreation Squad (Cubs): This squad is targeted at young players (ages 3-6) who are new to football, where we teach how to have fun with football.
 They only train on Saturdays.

-- U12-U15 – Development Academy Squad (Tigers): This squad is by invitation only for members of the academy squad OR for older players between the ages of 10-15 that wishes to go semipro.
+- U12-U15 – Development Academy Squad (Tigers): This squad is by invitation only for members of the academy squad OR for older players between the ages of 10-15 that wish to go semipro.
 They also train up to 3 times in a week.

 Upon joining, a one-off registration fee is due to reserve a place and subscription Fees are charged termly.